 Please remember that the guiding principles of the Society are Chivalry and Courtesy to all.
-Festival is held on private property and the owner has the right to refuse entry without cause of any kind.
-Violation of the following rules may result in expulsion from the site without refund and / or result in a fine.
+Camp Wombaroo is a private property, with the right to refuse entry without cause of any kind.
+Violation of the following rules may result in expulsion from the site without refund or result in a fine.
 You will be required to sign an agreement stating that you have read and understood these rules and will abide by them before entering the site.

 Please obey all directions from the Stewards, Constables and Marshals.

 The token given to you at the gate must be carried and displayed at all times; it must also be shown at the gate for re-entry.